A message from your Board:

 Section 5.
 Transfer of Membership

-Membership in this Corporation is not transferable or assignable.
+Membership in this Association is not transferable or assignable.

 Section 6.
 Annual Meeting